5 Potluck Dinner Recipes for Backpackers

 Winner, winner, potluck dinner!

 The potluck dinner is becoming increasingly popular in hostels and in backpacker flat shares across New Zealand.
 Not surprising, considering it is a great idea for backpackers to get together for a sociable and inexpensive meal while getting to try lots of great food!
 If you haven’t heard of the “potluck dinner” concept before, it’s a meal where each guest/person brings a dish to be shared by all.

 “So the potluck dinner sounds great, but what do I make?!”
 Where to start thinking about what food to bring to a potluck dinner can be pretty daunting.
 The pressure is on when there is that one person in your group who is a self-proclaimed chef and can’t wait to show off.
 (Let’s be honest, it was probably that guy/girl who suggested to have the pot luck dinner in the first place).
 But, don’t be put off!
 We have some great potluck dinner recipes for backpackers below!
 What’s more, they should be easy enough to prepare in your standard New Zealand hostel kitchen.

-5 quick ideas to impress at a potlouck dinner
+5 quick ideas to impress at a potluck dinner

 - Make something from your own country!

-- Make a one of the 5 Traditional New Zealand Recipes.
+- Make one of the 5 Traditional New Zealand Recipes

 - Think of the people in your group with dietary requirements!